The Michigan High School Athletic Association OKs a waiver provision

 “I videotaped the crowd on the other side and it was made up of mostly Negaunee fans, including their student section, and they were all on their feet cheering for Eric.”

-The same thing happened when Dompierre kicked his first extra point for the football team toward the end of a game two years ago.
+Dompierre got a similar reaction two years ago when he kicked his first extra point for the football team toward the end of a game.

-"I was amazed that he even had the opportunity to kick, and then when he did it, I thought woo-hoo!
-And then watching the kids react, they carried him off the field; it was just one of the best moments," recalls Eric's mother, Jill Dompierre.
+“I was amazed that he even had the opportunity to kick, and then when he did it, I thought woo-hoo!
+And then watching the kids react, they carried him off the field; it was just one of the best moments,” Eric’s mother, Jill Dompierre, recalled.

-For the past two years, the Dompierres, with the support of the Ishpeming School District, have tried to get the rule changed so Dompierre can play during his senior year.
+For the past two years, the Dompierres, with the support of the Ishpeming School District, have tried to get the rule changed so Dompierre could play during his senior year.